-This may be achieved through a Section 106 Agreement whereby developers and local authorities negotiate and agree, the required contribution.
+Such contributions may be sought through a Section 106 Agreement whereby developers and local authorities negotiate and agree the required contribution.

-However many local planning authorities have introduced the Community Infrastructure Levy, better known as CIL.
+Alternatively, many local planning authorities have introduced the Community Infrastructure Levy, (CIL).
 This sets a non-negotiable tariff for new developments which is put towards infrastructure.
 This is a tax and normally not avoidable.